 Psychedelic Swirl Pants

 Craft your own psychedelic swirl pants with fabric paint.
 A friend and I created these for a festival, and they were a hit!
+These flowy bottoms also work perfectly as the base for a DIY genie costume.

 Crochet Halter Top

 If you’re handy with a crochet hook, whip up a crochet halter top.
 I made one last summer, and it’s become a staple in my festival wardrobe.
+It also makes the perfect base for a DIY hippie costume.

 Peace Sign Jewelry

 Craft your own peace sign jewelry using wire and beads.
 It’s a small touch that packs a big statement, and making these is a relaxing way to spend a Sunday afternoon.
+They also make the perfect accessory for a DIY 70s hippie costume.

 Fringe Vest

 Cut some old fabric into strips and attach them to a vest for a fringe effect.
 I made mine in a weekend and love how it adds instant boho vibes to any outfit.
+A textured vest like this can even be repurposed as a base for DIY sheep costumes.

 Faux Fur Stole